Industrial Engineering

 • Understand both the theory and the practice of Industrial Engineering.

 In third-year, students learn various perspectives on the operation of organizations, including productivity, information, ergonomics and economics.
-They also select technical electives allowing them to specialize in information engineering, operations research and human factors and investigate other IE areas such as business process engineering, design of information systems and data analytics.
+They also select technical electives allowing them to specialize in information engineering, artificial intelligence, operations research and human factors and investigate other IE areas such as business process engineering, design of information systems and data analytics.
 These same courses may be taken as fourth-year technical electives (schedule permitting).
 Therefore, students may use their fourth-year electives to pursue their specializations further in-depth or to investigate other IE areas.

 Job opportunities for IE graduates are diverse and offer challenging careers in a wide variety of industries, including consulting.
 Three prototypical jobs for new graduates include: